zoyashahamUni/CTD-TLP-Tool/docs/usage.md

 Each run_*.txt file contains the test steps (ST).

 7. Frequent Errors & Troubleshooting
-❌ Error: “Model contract missing variable ‘end_of_test’”
+**Error: “Model contract missing variable ‘end_of_test’”**

 Your SMV model must include:

 end_of_test : boolean;

 And a definition for next(end_of_test).

-❌ Error: “predicate X not found in SMV model”
+**Error: “predicate X not found in SMV model”**

-Ensure that each factor name in factors.json has a matching predicate in model.smv.
+Each factor name in factors.json has a real SMV variable in model.smv.

-❌ Error: nuXmv cannot be executed

-Check:

-which nuXmv
+**Error: nuXmv not found"**

+Run: `which nuXmv`

 If empty: add nuXmv to PATH.

-❌ Output folder empty
+**Output folder empty**

-Check permissions and ensure:
+Check the output folder path, permissions and nuXmv installation.
+For checking the output folder:

 --output-dir <folder>

-exists or can be created.

 8. How to Add a New Model

-To integrate a new system model:
+To analyze a new system:

-Copy your SMV file to examples/<new_system>/model.smv
+Copy your SMV file to `examples/<new_system>/model.smv`

-Create matching factors.json
+Create matching `factors.json`

 Run:

-python -m tool.cli generate --factors factors.json --pairwise
+`python -m tool.cli generate --factors factors.json --pairwise`

-Run:
+And then:

-python -m tool.cli oracle-ipo --model model.smv --factors factors.json
+`python -m tool.cli oracle-ipo --model model.smv --factors factors.json`

 That’s all — the tool is model-independent as long as the contract is respected.

-9. Example End-to-End Run
-python -m tool.cli oracle-ipo \
+9. **Example for End-to-End Run** python -m tool.cli oracle-ipo \
   --model examples/shopping/model.smv \
   --factors examples/shopping/factors.json \